a0x8o/flink/docs/content.zh/docs/dev/table/hive-compatibility/hive-dialect/add.md

 ---
-title: HiveServer2 Endpoint
+title: "ADD Statements"
-weight: 3
+weight: 7
 type: docs
-aliases:
-- /dev/table/sql-gateway/hiveserver2.html
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one